Microscopic Examination of SRF-quality Nb Films through Local Nonlinear Microwave Response: Experimental results

 So far the measurements are taken at one single location on the surface of the sample.
 How about the situation at other locations?
 In particular, does the defect signal (the strong $P_{3f}$ below 6.7 K) show up at other locations as well?
-To answer this question, a one-dimensional (1D) scan is performed for a 40 $\mu$m range with a step size of 0.2 $\mu$m.
+To answer this question, we measure $P_{3f}(T)$ with P = -2 dBm at four distinct locations on the sample surface and obtain consistent results.
+The separation between any two of these locations exceeds 10 $\mu$m.
+In addition, a one-dimensional (1D) scan is performed for a 40 $\mu$m range with a step size of 0.2 $\mu$m.
 Temperature and input power are chosen to be T = 5.7 K and P = -5 dBm, and our goal is to determine the homogeneity of the signal from the lower temperature peak of the blue curve in Fig. \ref{fig:P3fMultiplePowers}.
 The 1D scan result is shown in Fig. \ref{fig:P3fScan}.
 According to this scanning result, the $P_{3f}$ signal from the defect is quite consistent and uniform at the $\mu$m-scale (coefficient of variation = 0.08).
-One possible explanation of such uniformity is that the size of one single defect is at the nm-scale, and hence the $P_{3f}$ signal of our sub-micron scale measurements comes from the contributions of multiple defects.
-A measurement technique with nm-scale spatial resolution is required to explore the RF properties of one single defect (scan across one single grain boundary, for example).
+One possible explanation of such uniformity is that the size of one single defect is at the nm-scale and the defect spacing is smaller than the resolution of the microscope (sub-micron scale), and hence the $P_{3f}$ signal of our sub-micron scale measurements comes from the contributions of multiple defects.
+As an example, the average grain size is around 390 nm for the HiPIMS Nb/Cu films studied in Ref. \cite{arzeo2022enhanced} (page 3 of Ref. \cite{arzeo2022enhanced}).
+Suppose the HiPIMS Nb/Cu films studied in this work have a similar structure to those in Ref. \cite{arzeo2022enhanced}, and suppose the surface defects responsible for the $P_{3f}$ signal in Fig. \ref{fig:P3fScan} are grain boundaries.
+In that case, a microwave microscope with a resolution significantly better than 400 nm is required to resolve $P_{3f}$ signals from two distinct grain boundaries.